 Crashed November 9, 1943

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 1027.
-Delivered to the U. S. Army.
-Disassembled and shipped overseas and reassembled.
+Delivered to the U. S. Army Air Force (USAAF) as P-38H-1-LO Lightning serial number 42-66546.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

 Meyer was officially declared dead the day of the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He eared the Air Medal with two Oak Leaf Clusters and Purple Heart, posthumously.
+Meyer is memorialized at Manila American Cemetery on the tablets of the missing.

 American Battle Monuments Commission (ABMC) - Dale O. Meyer